Paul Bastock: Club career

 Bastock then moved to league counterparts Dunstable Town in the summer of 2015.

 In January 2016, Bastock moved to Stamford.
 Injury sidelined him for parts of his time at the Lincolnshire-based club, restricting him to 20 league appearances before he departed in the summer of 2017.

 He joined Corby Town prior to the 2017–18 season, making his debut in a 5–1 win at home to Romulus on 12 August.
 He signed for Wisbech Town on dual registration terms on 21 September 2017.
 On 2 October 2017 he announced that his stay at Corby Town had ended.
 In March 2018, he returned to Kettering Town on dual registration.

 Bastock announced his retirement from playing at the end of the 2017–18 season at the age of 48 and joined the coaching staff of Grantham Town but was called upon at short notice to come out of retirement for one final league game due to injury, playing in the Northern Premier League fixture away to Basford United on 27 August 2018.
 He was named as one of the substitutes for a further 11 games that season but was not called upon to play.
 On 18 October 2018, Bastock signed for Pinchbeck United, and some days later made an appearance with the club on a UCL League Cup game.
 On 1 November 2018, Bastock joined King's Lynn Town as assistant manager.
 Eighteen days later, he turned out for the team in their Norfolk Senior Cup tie against the University of East Anglia.

 In March 2021, aged 50, Bastock was named as a substitute for an away fixture against Notts County in the National League.
 He appeared on the bench on subsequent other occasions, with the latest being on 25 May 2021.

 Bastock left King's Lynn Town on 10 December 2021.

 On 13 August 2022, Bastock returned to playing for a United Counties League Premier Division North match for Deeping Rangers.

 On 4 October 2022, Bastock was an unused substitute for Boston United in the FA Cup tie against Basford United.

 International career

 Bastock also played once for the England National Game XI (England C) in a game against a Highland League selection.

 Managerial career

 On 1 November 2018, Bastock joined King's Lynn Town as assistant manager, and left the club on 10 December 2021.

 On 23 January 2022, Bastock was announced as Kettering Town's new assistant manager, alongside Ian Culverhouse.
 He left the club, along with Culverhouse, on 15 May 2022.

 In September 2022, Bastock returned to Boston United for the role of the assistant manager, once again to Ian Culverhouse.
+He left Boston on 28 October 2024 after Ian Culverhouse was sacked.

+On 28 November 2024, Bastock was appointed as assistant manager at National League South club St Albans City, once again alongside Ian Culverhouse.